-- The progress and development of every pupil in their class - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - Working with the SENCO to review each pupil's progress and development and decide on any changes to provision - Ensuring they follow this SEN policy.
+- Lead the progress and development of every pupil in their class. - Work closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - Work with the SENCO to review each pupil's progress and development and decide on any changes to provision. - Ensure they follow this SEN policy.